 Join PEN and get directly involved with an international community of writers, editors, translators, and readers who are working to defend free expression, support persecuted writers, and promote literary culture.
-Benefits include individual authors pages on PEN.org, discounted tickets to the PEN World Voices Festival of International Literature, invitations to Members Only events, access to health insurance at group rates as well as discounted subscriptions to PEN's Grants & Awards Database, the most comprehensive directory of its kind.
+Benefits include individual authors pages on PEN.org, discounted tickets to the PEN World Voices Festival of International Literature, invitations to Members Only events, access to health insurance at group rates as well as discounted subscriptions to PEN's Grants & Awards Database.

 PEN American Center »

-The Freedom to Write Program defends writers and protects free expression in the United States and around the world.
+The Free Expression Programs defend writers and protect free expression in the United States and around the world.

 World Voices Festival

-Each spring, the PEN World Voices Festival of International Literature showcases work of writers from around the world in a cross-cultural celebration of the written word.
-Chaired by Salman Rushdie, the Festival has featured such luminaries as Nadine Gordimer, Toni Morrison, Orhan Pamuk, Umberto Eco, Ian McEwan, and Mario Vargas Llosa.
+Each spring, the PEN World Voices Festival of International Literature showcases the work of writers from around the world in a cross-cultural celebration of the written word.
+Chaired by Colm Tóibín, the Festival has featured such luminaries as Nadine Gordimer, Toni Morrison, Orhan Pamuk, Umberto Eco, Ian McEwan, and Mario Vargas Llosa.

 PEN confers over $150,000 to writers in the fields of fiction, science writing, essays, sports writing, biography, children’s literature, translation, drama, or poetry.

-The PEN Translation Committee advocates for literary translators, working to foster a wider understanding of their art and offering professional resources and support for translators, publishers, critics and others with an interest in international literature.
+The Translation Committee advocates for literary translators, working to foster a wider understanding of their art and offering professional resources and support for translators, publishers, critics, and others with an interest in international literature.

-The Children’s/YA Committee meets monthly to discuss topics such as censorship and diversity.
-We support authors whose books have been challenged, sponsor school visits in New Orleans and NYC, plan public programs, and administer the PEN children's book awards.
+The Children’s/YA Book Authors Committee meets monthly to discuss topics such as censorship and diversity.
+The committee supports authors whose books have been challenged, sponsors school visits in New Orleans and NYC, plans public programs, and administers PEN’s children’s and YA awards.

 PEN’s literary journal publishes fiction, poetry, memoir, and conversations.
 It champions international authors and invites them to contribute to provocative forums.